 - 2 sprigs of thyme

-- 1 sprig of rosemary
+- 1 rosemary sprig

 - some garden cress

-- some brown sugar (demerara sugar)
+- some brown sugar (Demerara sugar)

-- 2 sprigs of leaf parsley
+- 2 sprigs of flat-leaf parsley

 - 2 cloves of garlic